Switzerland refines its global democracy aims in a tough context

 What they may change externally is difficult to say.
 Switzerland is not going to suddenly become the world’s biggest democracy exporter or start “lecturing others about how [it] really works”, as Ambassador Tim Enderlin from the foreign ministry said on WednesdayExternal link.

 Nor is the country going to suddenly stop development projects in authoritarian countries in order to put them under pressure.
-On this front, the pragmatic approach remains, the guidelines say: promote civic space and human rights rather than democracy outright.
+On this front, the pragmatic approach remains, the guidelines say: promote civic space and human rights rather than demand democracy outright.

-In Tajikistan, Switzerland promotes human rights and digital shifts while the country’s dictatorship rolls on:
+In Tajikistan, Switzerland runs human rights projects while the country’s dictatorship rolls on:

 More